justinjiajia/cloud_security/labs/lab_6_2.md

 ---

-## Task 5: Exploring and editing templates with AWS Infrastructure Composer
+## Task 5: Exploring and editing templates with AWS Infrastructure Composer (Optional)

 *AWS Infrastructure Composer* is a graphic tool for creating, viewing, and modifying AWS CloudFormation templates.
 With it, you can diagram your template resources by using a drag-and-drop interface, and then edit their details through the integrated JSON and YAML editor.